Deforming Conductor, Simulation Tutorial

 Internal Elasticity Solver Usage

 The internal elasticity solver can handle 3D and 1D elements.
 Tetra and hexa elements are by default solved by second order nodal shape functions.
-Instead of mid nodes the elasticity solver uses the element edges and faces, so result quality is high and similar to NX Nastran second order hexa and tetra elements.
-Also pyramids and wedges are possible, but in first order only, so be aware that these elements are not very accurate.
-Also there are 1D rod elements available.
+Instead of mid nodes the elasticity solver uses so called hierarchical shape-functions that work on the element edges and faces.
+With these, result quality is high and very similar to Simcenter Nastran’s second order hexa and tetra elements.
+Also pyramids and wedges are possible.
+Also, there are 1D rod and beam elements available.
 The solver can be used for static and transient dynamic solutions.
-There is no nonlinear capability available.
+Non-linear contacts are possible and glue conditions.
+Large displacement is possible as well as a strong coupling feature to electromagnetics.
+Currently, there is no material plasticity capability and no shell elements support.
 Following we set up the deforming conductor model to use this internal elasticity solver.

 1. Set the Fem file to the displayed part.